Published On: May 14 2013 12:56:09 PM CDTUpdated On: May 15 2016 01:00:00 AM CDT

 1975: NFL linebacker Ray Lewis, who won two Super Bowl titles in his 17-year career with the Baltimore Ravens, is born in Bartow, Florida.
 Lewis was selected to 13 Pro Bowls and won the NFL Defensive Player of the Year in 2000 and 2003, becoming the sixth player to win the award multiple times.
 He also was the second linebacker to win the Super Bowl Most Valuable Player Award, which he won in Super Bowl XXXV in 2001, and the first linebacker to win the award on the winning Super Bowl team.

 1974: Three armed Palestinian terrorists take more than 115 people hostage at Netiv Meir Elementary School in Ma'alot, Israel, after earlier killing five other people before reaching the school.
 Most of the hostages were teenagers from a high school on a field trip who were spending the night in Ma'alot.
 During the ensuing standoff, the hostage-takers demanded the release of 23 Palestinian militants from Israeli prisons.
 The next day, Israeli soldiers stormed the school and the terrorists started killing children with grenades and automatic weapons.
 In total, 25 hostages, including 22 children, were killed and 68 more were hurt.
 The three terrorists were also killed.

 1973: Nolan Ryan of the California Angels pitches the first no-hitter of his career, beating the Kansas City Royals 3-0.
 Ryan would pitch another no-hitter exactly two months later and end up tossing a record seven no-hitters before his career was done.

-1972: In Laurel, Md., Arthur Bremer shoots Alabama Gov. George Wallace five times while Wallace is campaigning for U.S. president.
+1972: In Laurel, Maryland, Arthur Bremer shoots Alabama Gov. George Wallace five times while Wallace is campaigning for U.S. president.
 The assassination attempt left Wallace paralyzed from the waist down and he used a wheelchair for the remainder of his life.
 On Aug.
 4, 1972, Bremer was sentenced to 63 years in prison, later reduced to 53 years.
 He ended up serving more than 35 years and was released on parole on Nov.
 9, 2007.

 1970: President Richard Nixon appoints Elizabeth P. Hoisington (left) and Anna Mae Hays (right) the first female United States brigadier generals.